ledidk/CanadianProvinces/README.md

 2. Province List: You can see a list of Canadian provinces.
 The names of provinces will change based on the language you choose.

-3. Province Details: Clicking on a province name will show you more information about that specific province.
+3. Province Details: Clicking on a province name will show you basic information about that specific province.
 The details are also available in both English and French.

 4. Navigation: At the top is a simple menu to move between the "Home" and "Provinces" sections.